 Weather and conditions permitting, we leave Leysin and head to Arolla, at the head of the Val D'Herrens, above Sion.
 From Arolla we take the lifts and then skin up to the Dix Hut, below Mt Blanc Du Cheilon.
 During the ascent we'll look at and discuss the new snow pack, snow conditions at this higher altutude, route finding in the ascent and have a practical session on crevasse rescue and building snow belays, using ropes for security on steep terrain.
 Once at the hut we'll discuss the snow we encountered during our ascent, the weather forecast and talk through a plan for the following day.
 We will endeavour to give you the knowledge and skills to do most of the planning yourself, so that you gain experience of starting to make these decisions if you are out with a group independently.
 Even if the main aim of hte coures for you is only about developing your Ski touring skills, we feel that the more knowledge you have the more you get from an alpine experience and the safer that experience will be.

-We leave the Dix hut early morning and head up to our chosen objective taking in our planned route to the summit of an alpine peak.
-You'll have the opportunity of leading from the front making route choice decisions, developing your ropework skills on steep terrain and managing a group.
-It's this practical experience once all the rights skills and experience have been developed that you gain confidence to safely lead a group ski touring.
+We leave the Dix hut early in the morning and head up to our chosen objective, taking in our planned route to the summit of an alpine peak.
+You'll have the opportunity to lead, making route choice decisions, developing your rope work skills on steep terrain and managing a group.
+It is by having this practical experience, once all the rights skills and experience have been developed, that will help you gain confidence to safely lead a group ski touring.